Lajbert/MonolithEngine/README.md

 I am aware 2D and 3D development are similar in many ways, but also different enough that I decide to design my engine specifically for 2D to get the best possible 2D performance and easy, logical use.

 # Do you provide support for the engine?
 I can't.
-It's currently a hobby project and I don't have the means for it.
+It's a hobby project currently and I don't have the means to do it.
 If something is seriously broken, feel free to contact me as it's also in my best interest to get it fixed.

 # Do you have a bug tracker somewhere?
 It is planned, stay tuned!